hexpm/hexpm/lib/hexpm_web/templates/docs/organization_tfa.html.md

 ### Download authorization

 CDN validators verify access tokens offline.
-Newly issued access tokens have a default lifetime of 30 minutes, capped by applicable SSO expiries, the OAuth session's absolute expiry, and scheduled enforcement deadlines for members who haven't enabled 2FA.
-Refreshing a token doesn't extend the session's absolute lifetime.

-A previously issued access token may remain usable until its signed expiry, plus the CDN verifier's 60-second tolerance.
-This includes tokens issued before a policy change or session revocation.
-Refresh tokens and tokens without an explicit access-token purpose are refused as download credentials.
+A token issued before the deadline can keep reaching the organization until it expires, normally 30 minutes after issue, plus the verifier's 60-second tolerance.
+Tokens issued after the deadline don't carry the organization for members without 2FA.

 Repository API-key authorization can remain cached for 600 seconds after a successful check.
 Denials are cached for 10 seconds; server errors for five seconds.
-These are separate from the access-token lifetime and verifier tolerance.